leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-design-display-pwa.md

 # Version 24.2.0 - Design/Display pwa User Manual

-This feature is implemented for user to experience different themes of the supplier portal.

-Admin user can configure the portal theme of supplier portal  for supplier's to experience the user interface.
+This feature is implemented for user to experience different themes of the supplier portal, admin user can configure the portal theme of supplier portal.

 There are three types of theme configuration.